Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

 \subsection{Mass and Volume Filling Fractions}

 One way of characterising the cosmic web evolution is by tracking mass and volume filling fractions of each of its components.
 Since each voxel is assigned only one component label, this exercise is trivial and amounts to summing up the mass or volume contained in all component voxels.
 We show the result in Fig. \ref{f_vol_mass_fracs} for CDM vs cFDM.
-The CDM results are an extension of the \cite{Cautun_2014} analysis at $z\sim 0-3.8$ to higher redshifts of $z\sim 3.4-5.6$.
-For the overlapping redshifts $z\sim 3.5$, we find good agreement with \cite{Cautun_2014}\footnote{While the inferred CDM filament mass and volume filling fractions agree very well with \cite{Cautun_2014}, our implementation-specific node mass fractions are systematically higher than in \cite{Cautun_2014}, e.g. at $z=3.4$, $\sim 4.5$\% in contrast to $\sim 0.01$\%.
-To identify connected regions for each node signature floor $\mathcal{S}_{c}$, we label them based on a $1$-connectivity neighbourhood condition.
-The value $1$ refers to the maximum number of orthogonal hops to consider a voxel a neighbour.
-However, in \cite{Cautun_2012, Cautun_2014} the authors use a virialisation overdensity of $\Delta = 370$ and they do not quote the connectivity chosen, thus impeding a quantitative comparison.
-Also, node mass fractions are dependent on resolution scale, cf. Appendix \ref{s_res_tests}.
-Our CDM wall mass and volume fractions are also lower by up to $\sim 10$\% which could stem from setting voxel densities that do not pass the filament or node threshold signature to the mean density of the Universe, rather than zero as is done in \cite{Cautun_2014}.}.
-To understand the evolution of the cosmic web components in CDM, the works of \cite{Shandarin_1989, Weygaert_2008} provide good guidance: They show how matter flows out of voids towards walls, inside of which it streams towards filaments at the edges of these planar structures, which in turn channel matter towards node regions.
+The CDM results are an extension of the \cite{Cautun_2014} analysis at $z\sim 0.0-3.8$ to higher redshifts of $z\sim 1.0-5.6$ and smaller resolution scales $\Delta x$.
+For the overlapping redshifts $z= 1- 3.8$, we find good agreement with \cite{Cautun_2014}\footnote{The inferred CDM filament mass and volume filling fractions agree very well with \cite{Cautun_2014} despite our smaller resolution scale $\Delta x = 0.04 \ h^{-1}$Mpc.
+Our implementation-specific node mass fractions are systematically higher than in \cite{Cautun_2014}, e.g. at $z=3.4$, $\sim 5$\% in contrast to $\sim 0.01$\%.
+In \cite{Cautun_2012, Cautun_2014} the authors use a virialisation overdensity of $\Delta_{\text{vir}} = 370$ instead of Eq. \ref{e_bryan}.
+Also, node mass fractions are dependent on resolution scale, cf. Appendix \ref{s_res_tests}.}.
+To understand the evolution of the cosmic web environments in CDM, the works of \cite{Shandarin_1989, Weygaert_2008} provide good guidance: They show how matter flows out of voids towards walls, inside of which it streams towards filaments at the edges of these planar structures, which in turn channel matter towards node regions.
 In this simple picture which is corroborated by large-scale velocity field studies in \cite{Cautun_2014}, voids always lose mass while nodes always become more massive, establishing two opposite-trended monotonicity relations in the mass filling fractions of voids and nodes as visible in Fig. \ref{f_vol_mass_fracs}.